Confused by tipping practices while on vacation? This guide to Tipping Internationally can help.

 Tipping is a hot topic in the United States these days, as rising minimum wages call into question the standard practice of making servers reliant on tips.
-For travelers abroad, tipping is an equally sticky issue.
+For travellers abroad, tipping is an equally sticky issue.
 Figuring out what to tip when can all too quickly turn a relaxing vacation into a stressful one.
-Knowing what to tip, on the other hand, can empower travelers to navigate a foreign culture with ease.
+Knowing what to tip, on the other hand, can empower travellers to navigate a foreign culture with ease.

 Because tipping rules vary by country, region, and place of business, it’s important to research your destination’s customs prior to any trip.
 Start by consulting this guide, which outlines tipping customs in 20 countries around the world, for restaurants, hotels, and beyond!

 Restaurants: While tipping at restaurants and bars isn’t considered a necessity, many tourists often tip around 10%.

 Taxis: Tips aren’t expected, but consider rounding up to the nearest whole peso so the driver doesn’t have to sort out change.
 If they help you with your bags, add on a bit more as a token of appreciation.

 Hospitality: Tip tour guides up to 20% and always give bag handlers a small bill or two.

 Restaurants: Australian servers are paid decent wages and generally don’t expect tips.
 Recognize exceptional service by rounding up the bill.
 In upscale establishments only, tip 10%.

 Taxis: While tipping isn’t expected, it’s common courtesy to round up to the nearest whole number.

 Hospitality: For the most part, tips aren’t expected within the hospitality industry.

 Restaurants: Canada’s tipping protocols are similar to those in the United States (although most Canadian servers are paid minimum wage before tips).
 Most restaurants expect a minimum 15% tip.